-Subject Code AR716 Subject Title Summer Internship LTP Credit 2 Subject Category ST Year 2^{ND} Semester III
+Subject Code AR716 Subject Title Summer Internship LTP Credit 2 Subject Category ST Year 2 nd Semester III

 To expose the students to the profession of planning and foster links with the industry so as to develop an understanding of professional nature of various organizations involved in the planning profession.
 The student is required to undertake summer training after 2 semesters of course work in any government, private or research organization undertaking urban and regional planning works.
 The practical training will commence during the summer break between second and third semester.
+The summer training will provide practical and professional skills to the students which will also enhance their employability.